 - When you check the sink or stopper and there is debris piling up, take them out to prevent it from clogging.

-This method may not familiar for some people but this one is the simplest and quickest way to save your clogging sink.
-The purpose of using boiling water is to ‘soften’ the debris or grease in the sink from any chemical product like shampoo, conditioner, body wash, and etc. What you can do is:
+This method may not familiar to some people but the purpose of using boiling water is to ‘soften’ the debris or grease in the sink from any chemical product like shampoo, conditioner, body wash, etc.

 - Boil about 2 liters of water and pour it into the sink.